tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 ### Enable Apple Pay

 To turn on Apple Pay for your account, log into the [Member Area](https://web.na.bambora.com).
 Under **configuration**, click on **mobile payments**.
-From the Mobile Payments screen, you can enable Apple Pay, and add your Apple Pay signing certification.
+From the Mobile Payments screen, you can enable Apple Pay by adding your Apple Pay signing certificate.

 <img src="/docs/guides/apple_pay/mobile-payments-screenshot.png" alt="mobile-payments-screenshot">

-Click **ADD NEW MERCHANT ID**, and you'll be able to add your *Apple Merchant ID*, your *P12 File Password*, and upload your P12 certification file.
+Click **ADD NEW MERCHANT ID**, and you'll be able to add your *Apple Merchant ID*, your *P12 File Password*, and upload your P12 certificate file.

 <img src="/docs/guides/apple_pay/apple-credentials.png" alt="apple-credentials">

-After you've added Apple Pay credentials to your account, you can start integrating to your app.
+After you've added your Apple Pay certificate to your account, you can start integrating to your app.

 ## Accepting Apple Pay on iOS

-All of the directions and code samples to enable Apple Pay on your iOS app are available through Apple's documentation.
+All of the directions and code samples to enable Apple Pay in your iOS app are available through Apple's documentation.

 [Getting Started with Apple Pay](https://developer.apple.com/apple-pay/get-started/) will cover how to use Apple Pay and best practices, [Apple Pay Guide](https://developer.apple.com/library/content/ApplePay_Guide/) has explanations of the user flow and working with Apple Pay, and [Apple Pay Sandbox Testing](https://developer.apple.com/support/apple-pay-sandbox/) will show you how to test Apple Pay transactions.

 ## API Requests

-When you make an `apple_pay` request to our RESTful API, it'll be formatted in JSON, passing to https://api.na.bambora.com/v1/payments/.
+When you make an `apple_pay` request to our Payments API, it'll be formatted in JSON, calling to https://api.na.bambora.com/v1/payments/.

 ```shell
   curl https://api.na.bambora.com/v1/payments \